Estimation of the Number Needed to Treat, the Number Needed to be Exposed, and the Exposure Impact Number with Instrumental Variables: Simulation study

 \item For each iteration of Step~2, we estimate all parameters of interest~$\theta$ and their covariance matrix.
 The point estimators are obtained by solving the system of estimating equations presented in eq.~\eqref{eq:est_eq}.
 In order to compute the $95\%$-level CIs, we use the sandwich formula as in eq.~\eqref{eq:sadwitch} to compute the empirical covariance matrix.
 The ``bread'' matrix, which is the minus of the Jacobian matrix of $\mathbf{Q} (L, Z, A; \theta )$~\eqref{eq:est_fun} is computed numerically using the $\mathrm{pracma}$ package in R.\cite{borchers2022package} The ``meat'' matrix computed numerically as well, using the base package in $\mathrm{R}$.
 The sandwich matrix's main diagonal entries are the corresponding estimands' variances.
 Therefore, we used the last three entries of the main diagonal corresponding to the computed variances of NNE, EIN, and NNT, respectively.
 For more details on the estimations procedure, please refer to the Appendix~\ref{app:sim_step2}.
 At the end of the third step, we have a matrix of~$m$ estimators with corresponding CIs for each sample size~$n$.

-\item In the final fourth step, we compare the IV-based estimators with the unadjusted (for unmeasured confounders) estimators in terms of statistical consistency (see Figures~\ref{sim:ein_boxplots}, \ref{sim:nne_boxplots}, and \ref{sim:nnt_boxplots}).
-Additionally, we compute the empirical coverage rates of the $95\%$-level CIs, the standard errors (SEs) and the average bias of the estimators (see Table~\ref{tb:coverage_rate}).
+\item In the final fourth step, we compare the IV-based estimators with the unadjusted (for unmeasured confounders) estimators in terms of statistical consistency (see Figures~\ref{sim:nnt_boxplots}, \ref{sim:ein_boxplots}, and \ref{sim:nne_boxplots}).
+Additionally, we compute the empirical coverage rates of the $95\%$-level CIs, the Monte Carlo standard errors (MCSEs) and the average bias of the estimators (see Table~\ref{tb:coverage_rate}).

 \end{enumerate}